 Find Out Your Credit Score Before Buying a Car

-First off, if you are new to the game of credit, know that your credit score is different from your credit report.
-Your score is the number that is associated with ‘bad’ or ‘good’ credit and is formed by the information in your credit report.
+Your credit score is the number that is associated with ‘bad’ or ‘good’ credit and is formed by the information in your credit report.

 Before you even begin looking up cars and driving to dealerships over the weekend, you need to know what your credit score is so you can know what to expect before you even speak with a sales agent.
 It also helps you stay on budget right from the very beginning.